ihmeuw/vivarium_research/docs/source/models/gbd2017/causes/causes.rst

 **Modeling approach**

-Most causes use a centrally-maintained Bayesian ensemble model (CODEm)
+Most causes are estimated using a centrally-maintained Bayesian ensemble modeling tool (CODEm)

 - Bayesian: estimates based on probabilities
 - Ensemble: combines many unique submodels into a final model